JunghwanRo/log/README.md

 # To be DONE
-Check the schedule of ICRA@40 and make proper plan. \
 Book IELTS or TOEFL. \
 Make a 2-page slide for the SPEAR meeting. \
 Add the rotor motor state and twist to the log. \